 The following are the disadvantages of the book-building process over the fixed-price mechanism: –

-- High cost involved in the book-building process as compared to the fixed-price mechanism;
+- High costs are involved in the book-building process compared to the fixed-price mechanism.

-- The time period is also more in the book booking process as compared to the fixed-price mechanism.
+- The period is also more in the book booking process than the fixed-price mechanism.

 Important Points to Remember

-- Book Building is a process of discovering the price of the security that being offered for sale in an IPO market.
+- Book building is a process of discovering the security price offered for sale in an IPO market.

-- The Price range of security consists of Ceiling price (Upper end of the price) & Floor price (Lower end of the price).
+- The security price range consists of ceiling price (upper end of the price) and floor price (lower end).

-- The final price at which shares are allocated to investors is known as ‘Cut-off Price.’
+- The final price at which shares are allocated to investors is known as the ‘cut-off price.’

-Book building is one of the most efficient mechanisms by which companies, with the help of the investment banker, price their share in IPOs, and also it is recommended by all the major stock exchanges and regulators.
-It also helps investors to value the price of the shares by submitting the bids to the underwriter, which is not possible if the company chooses a fixed-price mechanism to price its share.
+Book building is one of the most efficient mechanisms by which companies, with the help of investment bankers, price their share in IPOs.
+In addition, all the major stock exchanges and regulators also recommend them.
+It also helps investors value the shares by submitting the bids to the underwriter, which is impossible if the company chooses a fixed-price mechanism to price its share.